Dry Drayton Village Facilities

 The Dry Drayton area is well served with boot sales.

-There are regular markets and boot sales at Oakington on Saturdays, open 9.00-3.00pm.
-The market is held West of the Dry Drayton to Oakington road, midway between the A14 and the village of Oakington on the Oakington Business Park.
-This is the market that used to be held at Oakington Airfield prior to the land being applied to the conception called Northstowe.
-There are lots of traders here, but private sellers are attracted when the weather is good.
+There are regular markets and boot sales at Oakington on Saturdays, open 7.00-1.00pm, March to December.
+The market is held on the Oakington Business Park on the West of the Dry Drayton to Oakington road, midway between the A14 and the village of Oakington.
+This is the market that used to be held at Oakington Airfield prior to the land being applied to the concept called Northstowe.
+There are lots of traders here, but private sellers are also attracted when the weather is good.
 The market is outdoors, even when it is wet and cold.
-It's always cold here and an extra layer of clothing will make the experience better.
+It's almost always cold here and an extra layer of clothing will make the experience better.
 Clothing, fruit, veg, meat, hardware, videos, DVDs, books, tools, electrical goods and bric-a-brac are usually for sale.
-This market was once a mecca for pirated DVDs and CDs, now fortunately stopped.
-(Organisers are Norman and Nigel Bedford 01733 222182)
+(Organisers are Norman and Nigel Bedford https://www.facebook.com/pg/Oakington-Saturday-Car-Boot-575900785885568/about/?ref=page_internal, Tel: 01733 222182), They also operate the large boot sale at the Skylark near March https://www.facebook.com/SkylarkCarBoot/

 Another regular, excellent large sale is held on Sunday mornings beside the A14 at Woolpit, just the other side of Bury St Edmunds.
 Entry there is free.

-Other boot sales take place on an irregular basis and are advertised in the Cambridge Evening News.
 Boot sales at Fordham (Sundays during summer) and Fenstanton (bank holiday Mondays) are large and varied and seldom disappoint.
+If you fancy venturing further afield - try Great Amwell near Ware.